codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-app-store.md

 This checkpoint is only relevant if your app deals with multiple currencies.

-Our currency data type is available across all integrations and is aware of the currencies enabled by the SME in Xero.
-When creating or updating transactional data, such as a payment in another currency, use our [Get push options](/codat-api#/operations/get-create-update-model-options-by-data-type) endpoint to see which currencies have been set up by your customer in Xero.
+Before creating or updating transactional data, such as a payment in another currency, use our [Get push options](/codat-api#/operations/get-create-update-model-options-by-data-type) endpoint to see which currencies have been set up by your customer in Xero.
+Then, proceed with creating or updating that transactional data.

 You can also read more about [creating, updating or deleting data](/using-the-api/push) with Codat.

 ### 14. Rounding